-When the cost of the contractor's employee benefits, as a percent of payroll for OEBs or as a percent of payroll for health-related benefits exceeds the DOE standard of a Cost Study index of no more than 105%, the CO may, no later than 60 calendar days after receipt of the Cost Study, notify the contractor to submit a corrective action plan (CAP).
+When the cost of the contractor's employee benefits, as a percent of payroll for OEBs or as a percent of payroll for health-related benefits exceeds the DOE Program Office standard of a Cost Study index of no more than the threshold established by the HCA, the CO may, no later than 60 calendar days after receipt of the Cost Study, notify the contractor to submit a corrective action plan (CAP).
 The notification letter shall require the contractor to develop and submit an acceptable CAP for the CO's review and approval no later than 60 calendar days after the date of the CO notification letter.
-Within two years, or longer period as agreed to between the contractor and the Contracting Officer, of the Contracting Officer acceptance of the contractor's corrective action plan, the contractor shall align employee benefit programs with the benefit value and the cost as a percent of payroll in accordance with its corrective action plan.
-When the benefit costs as a percent of payroll exceeds the comparator group by more than five percent, when and if required by the Contracting Officer, the contractor shall submit an analysis of the specific plan costs that result in or contribute to the percent of payroll exceeding the costs of the comparator group and submit a corrective action plan if directed by the Contracting Officer.
-Either before or after the CO's notification, the contractor may submit a request for a waiver of the CAP requirement by providing justification for exceeding the 105% threshold.
-The Contracting Officer shall determine whether a CAP waiver is warranted.
+Within two years, or as agreed to between the contractor and the CO, of the CO acceptance of the contractor's corrective action plan, the contractor shall align employee benefit programs with the benefit value and the cost as a percent of payroll in accordance with its corrective action plan.
+When the benefit costs as a percent of payroll exceeds the comparator group by more than the threshold established by the HCA, the Contractor shall submit a corrective action plan to the CO for approval when and if required by the CO.
+Either before or after the CO's notification, the contractor may submit a request for a waiver of the CAP requirement by providing justification for exceeding the threshold established by the HCA.
+The CO shall determine whether a CAP waiver is warranted.